yongzx/bigscience-workshop.github.io/en/pages/origin.md

 The BigScience project aims to demonstrate another way of creating, studying, and sharing large language models and large research artifacts in general within the AI/NLP research communities.

-This project takes inspiration from scientific creation schemes existing in other scientific fields, such as CERN and the LHC in particle physics, in which open scientific collaborations facilitate the creation of large-scale artifacts useful for the entire research community.
+This project takes inspiration from scientific creation schemes existing in other scientific fields, such as **CERN and the LHC in particle physics**, in which **open scientific collaborations** facilitate the creation of **large-scale artifacts useful for the entire research community**.

-Gathering a much larger research community around the creation of these artifacts makes it possible to consider in advance the many research questions (capabilities, limitations, potential improvements, bias, ethics, environmental impact, general AI/cognitive research landscape) that will be interesting to answer with the created artifacts and to reflect and prepare the tools needed to answer as many of these questions as possible.
+Gathering a much larger research community around the creation of these artifacts makes it possible to consider in advance the many **research questions surrounding large language models** (capabilities, limitations, potential improvements, bias, ethics, environmental impact, general AI/cognitive research landscape) that will be interesting to answer with the created artifacts and to reflect and prepare the tools needed to answer as many of these questions as possible.

 The BigScience open-science project is seen as a proposal for an international and inclusive way of performing collaborative research.
 Beyond the research artifacts created and shared, this project thus aims to bring together all the skills, conditions, and lessons allowing such future experiments of large-scale scientific collaboration.

-In the end, it’s thus the deep belief of the founding members that the project’s success will ultimately be measured by its long-term impact on the field of NLP and AI: by proposing an alternative way to conduct large scale science project.
+In the end, it’s thus the deep belief of the founding members that the project’s success will ultimately be measured by its long-term impact on the field of NLP and AI: by proposing **an alternative way to conduct large scale science projects**.

 ## Short history